Armada (novel): Reception

 Armada was a New York Times bestseller, debuting at #4 and remaining on the list for five weeks.

-Reviews of the book were generally negative.
+Despite this, reviews of the book were generally negative.
 The Washington Post described it as "nostalgic narcissism", The Boston Globe praised it for being "screenplay-ready", but called it "a tedious exercise in nostalgia and sci-fi cliché" and criticized it for engaging in "the worst sort of nerdy wish-fulfillment fantasy", and The Globe and Mail complained that the book had predictable plots and characters and that it failed to do "anything stimulating" with its pop culture references other than reminding readers of them.
 Io9 said the novel is a "mostly worthwhile read" and "perfectly suited for the cinema" despite the fact that it "doesn't quite live up to expectations", The Verge described it as "a pretty fun ride" but complained about the predictable plot and "the lack of depth you'll find in most characters", and Slate described it as "a book-length love letter of cultural hyperlinks that refer you elsewhere but contain no meaningful content themselves" and said it embodied "everything wrong with gaming culture".
-Michael J. Nelson's and Conor Lastowka's podcast series 372 Pages We'll Never Get Back analysed and criticised Armada in 2018.
+Michael J. Nelson's and Conor Lastowka's podcast series 372 Pages We'll Never Get Back analysed and criticized Armada in 2018.